Grammarly vs Sapling

 - What is this tool?

-- Grammarly is a writing assistant that detects and corrects grammar, spelling, and punctuation errors in real time.
+- Grammarly is a writing assistant that corrects grammar, spelling, and style errors in real time.

 - How much does it cost?

-- Grammarly offers a free plan with basic features and paid Premium and Business plans with advanced tools.
+- Grammarly offers a free plan and paid Premium and Business subscriptions with advanced features.

 - Does it have a free plan?